UniversalDependencies/UD_Slovenian-SST/README.txt

 ## Size and data split
 The current version of the SST treebank includes 3,188 utterances (sentences) or 29,488 tokens, produced by 606 speakers in 287 different speech events.
-The treebank has been linearly split into training (80%), development (10%) and test (10%) data.
-In future releases, however, the data split should be amended so as to reflect genre distributions.
+As opposed to SST treebank releases in previous (UDv1) releases, in which the treebank has been linearly split into training (80%), development (10%) and test (10%) sets, the utterances have been randomly shuffled to ensure equal genre distributions across the training (9,487 tokens), development (10,001 tokens) and testing (10,000) data subsets, which have been resized according to the CONLL-ST 2017 requirements..
+The original order of the utterances can be restored by sentence IDs.

 ## Contributors
 Kaja Dobrovoljc (treebank construction and annotation)